Zettlr/zettlr-docs/docs/en/reference/settings.md

 Last but not least, you can determine which date you would like to see in the file metadata in the file list.
 This does not affect the sorting, if you’d like to sort by date.
 To change the time after which Zettlr should sort your files, please refer to the general tab.

-### Theme
+#### Theme

 ![settings_theme.png](../img/settings_theme.png)

-This tab should explain itself: Click on any of the previews to switch your application to that theme.
+Click on any of the previews to switch your application to that theme.

 ### Spellchecking